fwinkelbauer/fwinkelbauer.github.io/content/posts/2020-02-08-git-with-chunks.md

 - Blobs to store the actual file content
 - Trees to create a "snapshot" of a repository
-- Commits to add meta information to trees and to create the actual repository history
+- Commits to add meta information to trees and to create the repository history
-- References (branches and tags) to point to a commit graph
+- References (branches and tags) to point to a specific point in the commit graph

 The major difference between Git and a CDC-based DVCS would be, that a single file might be split into one more chunks.
 This leaves us with two new problems: